w3c/web-advertising/support_for_advertising_use_cases.md

 As an advertiser, I want to be able to build the audience for my campaign using any combination of either:
 - List of users I can provide
 - Socio-demo-geo criterias
 - Users that have had interactions with my website or store over a certain period, or not.
-E.g.: "abandoned cart users", "users that have bought baby diapers between J-30 and J-15 but not since then"
+For example: "abandoned cart users", "users that have bought baby diapers between J-30 and J-15 but not since then"

 I want to be able to:
-- get a understanding of the reach of my audience while defining it, and through the life of my campaign
+- Get an understanding of the reach of my audience while defining it, and through the life of my campaign
-- my audience to be updated in real-time.
-E.g. if my audience excludes people that recently made a purchase on my site, I want to stop displaying ads to any user making a purchase in near real time.
+- Update my audience in real-time, e.g. if my audience excludes people that recently made a purchase on my site, I want to stop displaying ads to any user making a purchase in near real time.

 ## Exclusion Targeting